 If you’re contacted by your employer’s insurance company adjusters after your accident, you should not discuss your injury/illness in any detail with them.
 They might try to get a recorded statement from you over the phone and use it to devalue your claim.
 Refer all insurance company inquiries to your lawyer, who will know what to say in response.

-If you’re injured at work or suffer an occupational illness, you can increase your chances of getting fair benefits by consulting an experienced workers’ compensation attorney as soon as possible.
+If you’re injured at work or suffer an occupational illness, you can increase your chances of getting fair benefits by consulting an experienced Frederick and Hagerstown workers’ compensation lawyers as soon as possible.
 Please contact us online, start a chat, or call us to schedule a free consultation.
 You pay no attorney fees unless we win your case.